d-koppenhagen/k9n.dev/blog/2020-02-angular-scully-follow-up-article.md

 ----
 ```

-Ans finally we build our project again and see if it works:
+And finally we build our project again and see if it works:

 ```bash
 npm run build         # Angular build